baketti/CSVDataAnalyzer/README.md

 # 📊 CSV Data Analyzer

 **CSV Data Analyzer** is a Java-based application designed to parse, validate, transform, and analyze tabular data from CSV files using a clean, extensible, and object-oriented architecture.
+It provides a user-friendly CLI interface for selecting and executing analysis strategies, with results displayed directly in the console.
 The project is structured around well-established **software design patterns** and focuses on **modularity, separation of concerns**, and **robust exception and validation handling**.

 ---